Spaqin/spaq-in/src/posts/pocket-dev-lumitank.md

 - Doesn't work well with homespooled film.
 - Not sure about longevity.

-I would not recommend it as your only development tank, but it would work in a pinch, if you're careful.
+I would not recommend it (thus no link to the product) as your only development tank, but it could work in a pinch, if you're careful.
 I was kinda hoping it would be completely broken/useless so I could throw it out, but now it's just gonna gather dust probably with very limited use cases.
-I could save money on the developer, but I also often shoot handrolled film.
+I could save money on the developer (and possibly accept subpar results at times), but I also often shoot handrolled film.

 <div style="display:flex">
      <div style="flex:1;">